ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessegeAppSlate/ConversationEntry.md

 const default_gsb_requirements: A dict to hold what the "we have no requirements right now" state of game_story_beat_requirements is, see below.

+export message_button_initial: The text to print in the 'initials' section of a coressponding TextMessengerEntryItemButton.

 export conversation_resource: Resource file of the ConversationJSONData this conversation uses.
 This is where the final JSONDatas are set; other Nodes (like the ConversationAppSlate) get the JSONData from here.

 convo_slate_scene: Resource path for the ConversationAppSlate